Future Homes Hub Logo

 • buy units from someone who has registered them against the development on your behalf

-Where you use offsite biodiversity units towards your biodiversity gain you must do both of the following:
+Where you use offsite biodiversity units towards your biodiversity gain, you must do both of the following:

 • agree the habitat enhancement under the terms of a planning obligation or conservation covenant